You found our list of the best virtual murder mystery games online!

 24. You-Dunnit Tutorial

-If you want to write your own murder mystery script, then check out You-Dunnit’s tutorial.
+If you want to write your own virtual murder mystery game, then check out You-Dunnit’s tutorial.
 The post breaks down the writing process into easy-to-follow steps such as creating characters, setting the scene, and establishing motives.
-Plus, You-Dunnit offers a service to build your mystery into an app so that your group can easily access the story.
+Plus, You-Dunnit offers a service to build your mystery game into an app so that your group can easily access the story online.

 25. Murder Mystery Subscription Box

-Part of the fun of playing murder mystery games is using costumes and props.
+Part of the fun of playing online murder mystery games is using costumes and props.
 If you want to have a more immersive experience, then consider ordering a murder mystery subscription box.
-Boxes contain case files, props, dress-up pieces, and other fun items that elevate the experience of playing a murder game.
+Boxes contain case files, props, dress-up pieces, and other fun items that elevate the experience of playing the game over Zoom.

 Here are some boxes to consider: